 Like all medicines, meningococcal vaccines can cause side effects, although not everyone gets them.
 Often side effects improve over time.

 |Did you know that you can report a side effect to a medicine to CARM (Centre for Adverse Reactions Monitoring)?
 Report a side effect to a product.|

 Where can I get vaccinated?

 The best place to go for vaccinations is your family medical clinic.
 They have your medical records and can check to see if you’ve already had a particular vaccination.
-Either your doctor or a nurse can give the vaccination.

-If you don’t have a family doctor, you can go to one of the after-hour medical clinics.
-Ring them first to make sure they can help you with the vaccination you need.
+If you don’t have a family doctor (GP), you can go to one of the after-hour medical clinics.
+Phone them first to make sure they can help you with the vaccination you need.

 You can find a clinic near you on the Healthpoint website.
 Put in your address and region, and under Select a service, click on GPs/Accident & Urgent Medical Care.

-Vaccines on the National Immunisation Schedule are free.
-Other vaccines are funded only for people at particular risk of disease.
 You can choose to pay for vaccines that you are not eligible to receive for free.

 The following links have more information on meningococcal vaccine.

-Immunisation Advisory Centre, NZ
+Bexsero Immunisation Advisory Centre, NZ